International students FAQs

 -

-Please visit our Student life page which highlights featured events across semester and helpful links to get involved with campus life.
+Please visit our student life page which highlights featured events across semester and helpful links to get involved with campus life.

 -

-Yes, for information on clubs and societies, please see: https://umsu.unimelb.edu.au/buddy-up/clubs/ and https://gsa.unimelb.edu.au/community-and-events/join-grad-groups/
+Yes, for information on clubs and societies, please see UMSU's Clubs and Societies page and the GSA’s Grad Group page.

 Visa information